serdaroquai/practise/README.md

 To find the articulation points use DFS, ranking the nodes by the order of their first discovery so that whenever a node reaches an already ranked node, not only we 'can tell if it is a cycle, we can propogate the lowest seen rank so far so that out parent nodes can also learn if they also belong in a cycle.

+Another point is that if we would have started from say node 3. the child with 1 satisfies above requirements. however we would need at least two independent children for 3 to be an articulation node.

 ```java
 int rank=0; //global counter